FelipeAz/sqlQuery-creator/README.md

 ### Instructions

 To run this application, make sure you have installed maven on your computer, if so, follow the commands bellow:

-``make install`` - install the application and download the dependencies using maven

 ``make run`` - initialize the application